Visvasrk-221E/framework-221e-prototype/pages/Intelligence Frameworks.md

 - **Social Proof**: Using group dynamics and validation

 This framework evolved from the older **MICE model** (Money, Ideology, Compromise/Coercion, Ego) as a more sophisticated approach to understanding human motivation beyond simple exploitation.
-Intelligence services apply RASCLS to recruit and manage human intelligence sources by understanding psychological drivers rather than purely transactional relationships.[jsire+3](https://jsire.org/wp-content/uploads/sites/661/2023/04/v16_8_payne_mienie.pdf)​
+Intelligence services apply RASCLS to recruit and manage human intelligence sources by understanding psychological drivers rather than purely transactional relationships.​

 ## More Complex and Comprehensive Frameworks